Indira Devi Dhanrajgir: Legal issues

-In 2007, immediately after the death of her husband Seshendra, Rajkumari Indira created and submitted a false document to the court claiming that her husband delegated all the copyrights of his works to her, whereas Satyaki, her step-son, argues that in 1989, Seshendra promised all copyrights to his son as a birthday gift.
+In 2007, immediately after the death of her husband Seshendra, Rajkumari Indira created and submitted a false document to the court claiming that her husband delegated all the copyrights of his works to her, whereas Satyaki, her stepson, argued that in 1989, Seshendra promised all copyrights to his son as a birthday gift.
 Rajkumari Indira eventually took control of Seshendra's published works by paying money, and after finding this out, Satyaki filed a petition in the city civil court of Hyderabad that a violation of rights had taken place.

 In 2018, after 10 years of investigation, the court declared that all copyrights rightfully belong to Satyaki and, with the help of Telangana Forensic Laboratory, the documents submitted by Rajkumari Indira were fake including a signature of her husband pasted therein.

-Honors
+Honours

 She became the first President and Chairperson of Hindi Academy of Andhra Pradesh, and vice-president of the Telugu Writers Conference in 1968.
 She has been also on the advisory panel of the Sahitya Academy, Urdu Committee, Andhra Pradesh and State Handicrafts Board, Government of Andhra Pradesh.

 In 1973, she was nominated for the Nobel Prize in Literature by Krishna Srinivas, president of the World Poetry Society Intercontinental (WPSI).
 She was the first Indian woman to receive such honour.

-In November 2019, the Rajkumari Indira Devi Hall (originally the Golden Threshold) at University of Hyderabad was inaugurated in her honor, transforming it into a cultural and literary hub.
+In November 2019, the Rajkumari Indira Devi Hall (originally the Golden Threshold) at University of Hyderabad was inaugurated in her honour, transforming it into a cultural and literary hub.
+An autobiographical book entitled Alanati Kadha was published by D. Chandrasekhar Reddy in her honor.